rosmanov/chrome-bee/README.md

 - Set cursor on some editable area.
 - Invoke the keyboard shortcut.
 - After a moment the text (if any) should appear your editor.
-- Edit the text, save and close editor's window
+- Edit the text, save it, then close editor's window.

 Now the text in the text area should be updated.